dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

     connectionParams: {  "Authorization": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE2OTAxMjg2MjIsImh0dHBzOi8vZGdyYXBoLmlvIjp7IlJPTEUiOiJVU0VSIiwiVVNFUiI6IkFsaWNlIn0sImlzcyI6InRlc3QifQ.6AODlumsk9kbnwZHwy08l40PeqEmBHqK4E_ozNjQpuI", },});
 ```

+{{% notice "note" %}}
+Starting in release v21.03, Dgraph supports gzip compression for subscriptions.
+Dgraph uses gzip compression if the GraphQL client's `Sec-Websocket-Extensions`
+request header includes `permessage-deflate` (`Sec-WebSocket-Extensions: permessage-deflate`).
+{{% /notice %}}

 ### Working

-The below example shows the working of Subscription with Auth rules for the schema given above.
+The following example shows the working of Subscription with authentication rules for the schema given above.

-First, we generate the JWT as shown in the below image with expiry and `$USER` which is the owner of TODO.
+First, we generate the JWT as shown in the following image with expiry and `$USER` (the owner of a to-do task).
 You can generate the JWT from [jwt.io](https://jwt.io/).
-We need to send the JWT to the server along with the request as discussed above.
+The client should send the JWT to the server along with the request, as discussed above.

 ![Subscription-Generating-JWT](/images/graphql/Generating-JWT.png "Subscription with Auth Example")

-Next, We run the subscription and send updates.
-We see that only the Todo's which are added with the owner name Alice are visible in the subscription.
+Next, Dgraph runs the subscription and send updates.
+You can see that only the to-do tasks that were added with the owner name "Alice" are visible in the subscription.

 ![Subscription+Auth-Action](/images/graphql/Auth-Action.gif "Subscription with Auth Example")

-And after some time the JWT expires and the subscription terminates as shown below.
+After some time, the JWT expires and the subscription terminates as shown below.

 ![Subscription+Timeout](/images/graphql/Subscription-Timeout.gif "Subscription with Auth Example")